Terry Kirby: College career

 Kirby played running back for the University of Virginia from 1989 to 1992, finishing his career as the school's all-time leader in rushing yards (3,348), a mark that has since been eclipsed by Tiki Barber and Thomas Jones.
 He led the Atlantic Coast Conference (ACC) in rushing in 1990 and 1992.
 He led his team in receptions his junior and senior seasons and ranks fifth in career all-purpose yards at UVA.

 Professional career

-Kirby was drafted by the Miami Dolphins in 1993.
+Kirby was drafted in the third round by the Miami Dolphins in 1993.
 His best year as a pro came during the 1996 season as a member of the San Francisco 49ers, when he started 10 games and rushed for 559 yards on 134 carries.
 He finished his NFL career with 2,875 rushing yards, 3,222 receiving yards and 43 total touchdowns (including three kickoff returns and one punt return for touchdown).
 He also completed 4 passes on 6 attempts in his career, with three touchdowns and no interceptions.

 Kirby broke his ankle in 2002 in a Week 7 contest against the San Diego Chargers.
 He left the game on a cart with his leg in an aircast.

 Following his NFL career, Kirby worked as a personal trainer.